Professor Blue

 Some extra detail about the track

-The lyric was thought of on a trip into Cornwall from his home county, Devon, in the UK, travelling west (note the Sevenstones name check of a village travelled through).
+The lyric was developed on a trip into Cornwall from his home county, Devon, in the UK; travelling west.
+This is noted in the Sevenstones name check of a village travelled through.
 The refences to pantomime are used as a context relating to both politics and the business world, something that the trip (and life) is trying to drive away from.

 The drum voice is played live but uses an electronic voice to mimic that of a electronic drum; a kind of backward twist on when, “back in the day”, we would use drum machines to mimic live drums.